Leveraging yeast as a platform for enhanced protein production

 Dr Juan Martinez

-Dr Carol Harley, Dr Colin Scott, Dr Robert Speight, Dr Thomas Vanhercke
+Dr Carol Hartley, Dr Colin Scott, Dr Robert Speight, Dr Thomas Vanhercke

 With an expected two billion extra people on the planet to feed by 2050, coupled with changing tastes and dietary preferences, there is a growing demand around the world for more protein, produced more sustainably and from a wider variety of sources.